Evolution of Preferences in Multiple Populations: Partial Observability

-where $a_{-i1}$ denotes the pure strategy $a_{j1}$ with $j\neq i$.
-Using the assumption that the mutant pair $(\witilde{\theta}_1, \witilde{\theta}_2)$ has an evolutionary advantage, we gradually reduce $\bar{\epsilon}$ to $0$, and then the sequence of the norms of the corresponding population share vectors converges to $0$.
-We can choose a sequence $\{ (\witilde{b}^t, \witilde{s}^t) \}$ from the corresponding focal equilibria such that one of the four following cases occurs.
-To complete the proof, we will show that each case leads to a contradiction.
+where $a_{-i1}$ denotes the pure action $a_{j1}$ with $j\neq i$.
+Next, we gradually reduce $\bar{\epsilon}$ to $0$, and then the sequence of the norms of the corresponding population share vectors converges to $0$.
+We can choose a sequence $\{ (\witilde{b}^t, \witilde{s}^t) \}$ from the corresponding focal equilibrium pairs such that one of the following four cases occurs.
+To complete the proof, we will show that each case leads to a contradiction.\footnote{ A similar argument is used in more detail in the proof of Theorem~\ref{prop:0526}.}